simonhtet10/Closed-Loop-Buck-Converter/docs/Buck_Converter_Build_Guide.md

 Measured on this build: line reg ≈ 9 mV/V (~0.7 %), load reg ≈ 0.7 % (Zout ≈ 74 mΩ), efficiency ≈ 87 % @ 0.5 A.

-> **Gotcha:** the load resistor runs at 80–120 °C surface temp by design — don't grab it, and keep it off the breadboard plastic and wire insulation.
+> **Gotcha:** the load resistor runs at 80–120 °C surface temp by design — DO NOT grab it (learnt by experience), and keep it off the breadboard plastic and wire insulation.

 ---